-A lot has been made — a lot of fun has been had — with the scene in The Tree of Life where one dinosaur spares the life of another: perhaps the first act of mercy, and hence the first steps towards empathy, consciousness, love, grace; a sort of moral version of the bone-to-orbiting-nukes jump-cut in 2001: A Space Odyssey.
+A lot has been made — a lot of fun has been had — with the scene in The Tree of Life where one dinosaur spares the life of another: perhaps the first act of mercy, hence the first steps towards empathy, consciousness, love, grace; a sort of moral version of the bone-to-orbiting-nukes jump-cut in 2001: A Space Odyssey .

-You could argue that in either case we’re dealing with as banal and brute facts as the first fart for comic effect — there’s literally a first time for everything.
+You could argue that in either case we’re dealing with as banal and brute a fact as the first fart for comic effect — there’s literally a first time for everything.
 So why be awed by those things that already lend themselves to grandeur?

-But whether it’s the grand or the banal, any sense of awe there is comes from our point of view as the end results of those first things.
-One critic, referring to the film’s asteroid strike scene, wrote how she sat there thinking, “This happened.”
-Of course, it’s not so much that the recreations are accurate, as the way that they point to those things in our past that we never can experience but are sure had to have been.
+But whether it’s the grand or the banal, any sense of awe that there is comes from our point of view as the end result of those first things.
+Dana Stevens, referring to the film’s asteroid strike, wrote how she sat there thinking, “This happened.”
+It’s not so much that these recreations are accurate as the way they allude to those things in our past that we can never experience but are sure had to have been.

-Still, the problem remains: why even show the first time something was merciful, the first time something knew it was going to die, only to then show these things going extinct?
+Still, the problem remains: why even show the first time something was merciful, the first time something knew it was going to die, only to then show those things going extinct?

 For such an allegedly Christian film, The Tree of Life has some relatively unorthodox ideas.
 Rather than mammals, let alone humans, being special — the originators and objects of grace — dinosaurs might have had souls too, had they not died out.
 Arthur C Clarke wrote that the descendants of the velociraptors could have been travelling the stars by now.
 What would they have been like?
 What else would they have shared with us?
 Where would they have stood on the film’s Nature-Grace axis?
 Had it not been for that asteroid, would the Son of God come as a dinosaur?